zowe/docs-site/docs/user-guide/configure-zos-system.md

 - If you use Top Secret, complete the following steps:

-    1. Check whether you already have the required access as part of the environment configuration.
-Skip the following steps when the access was already granted.
+    1. Check if you already have the required access as part of the environment configuration.
+Skip the following steps if access is already granted.
          ```
          TSS WHOHAS APPL(OMVSAPPL)
          ```

-    2. Issue the following commands and review the output to check whether permission has been successfully granted:
+    2. Issue the following commands and review the output to check if permission has been successfully granted:
          ```
          TSS PERMIT(<zowe_user>) APPL(OMVSAPPL)
          ```

 - If you use ACF2, complete the following steps:

-    1. Check whether you already have the required access defined as part of the environment configuration.
-Skip the following steps when the access was already granted.
+    1. Check if you already have the required access defined as part of the environment configuration.
+Skip the following steps if access is already granted.
          ```
          SET RESOURCE(APL)
          LIST OMVSAAPL
          ```

-    2. Issue the following commands and review the output to check whether permission has been successfully granted:
+    2. Issue the following commands and review the output to check if permission has been successfully granted:
         ```
           SET RESOURCE(APL)
           RECKEY OMVSAPPL ADD(SERVICE(READ) ROLE(<zowe_user>) ALLOW)